 The steps in the PDF will take a bit of time, but membership has its privileges.
 Many people on Microsoft's Worldwide Learning team use the database to search for SMEs who can assist with content development—from creating courses to reviewing them to writing exam content to reviewing items and setting the passing score (really!)—and participating in research designed to define the direction we head as a learning organization.
 As an active participant in the SME Profile database program, you can have a say in what we teach, how we evaluate skills, and the future of our program.
 Not too shabby.
 But, I suspect that the reason you'll join is because those in our SME database get a unique code to participate in beta exams (one that is not posted here), increasing the likelihood of getting a seat in that beta exam that you really want to take.
 Join today!

 Update 4/5/2018: Please note that you can't use a Microsoft corporate account to join the database.
 Please see section “Problems with work/school email addresses configured with Azure AD - suggested fix” in the attached PDF for a workaround.
+Update 4/26/2018: On 4/23 we fixed a bug that was giving a 403 error to users who were trying to join the database.
+Please try again if you encountered this error.
+Thanks for your patience and for raising the issue!
+Also, we updated the attached PDF (now v2) to clarify one of the steps in the section called Register your Microsoft account on the Microsoft Developer site and add Microsoft Collaborate (the change is tracked).

 Over the past few months, we’ve been getting requests from Microsoft aficionados who are interested in our beta exams and in developing exam and learning content.
 Until recently, we’d point these Subject Matter Experts to enter their skills and interests in our SME database, so members of our team could search for the best people for the work that needed to be done.
 We created the SME Profile database program so we can connect with SMEs who are passionate about Microsoft's training and credentialing efforts.
 Through the program, participants can take part in exam and learning development activities, such as courseware authoring, exam item writing, acting as technical reviewers, and participating in research.
 Perhaps the best benefit is getting special invites to participate in beta exams.
 SMEs in the database receive a special beta exam discount code that, while limited to a set number of seats, is only provided to that group.
 Being a member has its privileges.